raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 If any step fails before publication commits, existing published weights must remain available.

+Active-run idempotency is enforced separately from publication versioning. `ETLPipelineRun.output_scope_key` prevents duplicate `PENDING` or `RUNNING` runs for the same canonical output scope, while completed or failed runs remain available for history and reruns.

 Follow-on DAG nodes consume the `ETLOutput` from the dependency they declare.
 For example, a weighted WPR node should receive `statistical_weights.version = 3` from the runner and query that exact version.
 This keeps a DAG run reproducible and prevents different nodes from resolving "latest weights" at different times.

 ### Notifications